Presents

 Yea, mine own familiar friend, in whom I trusted, which did eat of my bread, hath lifted up his heel against me.

-Judas lifted up his heel against Jesus by delivering up Messiah's heel to the serpent and his children of disobedience who bruised His heel, even nailed it to the cross, according as it was prophesied back in Gen. 3:15.
+Judas lifted up his heel against Jesus by delivering up Messiah's heel to the serpent and his children of disobedience who bruised His heel, even nailed it to the cross, according as it was prophesied back in Gen. 3:15.[10]
+But thou, O LORD, be merciful unto me, and raise me up, that I may requite them.

 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.